kubeflow/manifests/README.md

 Multiple overlays -

-Kfctl has the capability to combine more than one overlay during `kfctl generate ...`.
+Kfctl may combine more than one overlay during `kfctl generate ...`.
 An example is shown below where the profiles target in [manifests](https://github.com/kubeflow/manifests/tree/master/profiles) can include either debug changes in the Deployment or Device information in the Namespace (the devices overlay is not fully integrated with the Profile-controller at this point in time and is intended as an example) or **both**.

 ```
 profiles